ericom-gideon/docs/docs/apps/deployment_with_continuous_integration_ci.md

 With Ruby on Rails development, we tend to use tools such as Travis CI, Circle CI, Jenkins CI, and Magnum CI (amongst others).

-With Ninefold, you can totally set up your CI to deploy your code to Ninefold after it’s run your tests.
+With Ninefold, you can totally set up your CI to deploy your code to Ninefold after it runs your tests.

 _But wait, what about autodeploy?!_